 It is so hard, as an extrovert, to be by myself.
 Sometimes the blogging world is lonely and I imagine for introverts it can be the same.
 The beauty of a mastermind is that you don’t have to feel like you’re alone.

 You can meet online on Facebook.
-You can have an e-mail stream, which I don’t totally recommend, but if you don’t like Facebook that’s an option.
-You can do a Google Hangout and see each other on video.
+I don’t recommend an e-mail stream, but it’s an option if you don’t like Facebook.
+Or, you can do a Google Hangout and see each other on video.
 If you have local friends who happen to blog, you could also meet locally.
 Voxer is another great way.

 All of my mastermind groups have been virtual mastermind groups.